ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/sneaky_roman_numerals/readme.md

 Here are some elements I expect to be able to provide, if needed:

-- [ ] A complete regression test suite.
 - [ ] Meaningful exceptions and exception-handling coverage.
 - [ ] Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.
 - [ ] Actual docstring comments at all levels of the code.